elastic/apm/specs/agents/metadata.md

 ##### Azure App Services

-Azure App Services are a PaaS offering within Azure which doe not have access to the internal metadata endpoint.
+Azure App Services are a PaaS offering within Azure which does not have access to the internal metadata endpoint.
 Metadata about an App Service can however be retrieved from environment variables